k-essence and tachyons in brane-worlds: k-essence in brane-world model

-In the first case, ${\al}={\al}_{0}$ and $\phi=\phi_{0}t$, the barotropic index becomes constant $\ga_\phi=\ga_0$ and one finds the potential $V=V_{0}a^{-3\gamma_{0}}$, after integrating the conservation equation (\ref{cphi2}).
-For this type of potential the Eq. (\ref{fm2}) reads \be {\dot{y}}^{2}=3\ga_0^2\left[\ro_{0}y +\frac{3\ro^{2}_{0}}{\la^{2}}\right] \ee with $y=a^{3\gamma_{0}}$, $\ro_{0}=V_{0}{\al}_{0}$ and its general solution is given by \be a(\tau)=(3\ro_0)^{1/3\gamma_{0}}\left[ \frac{\tau^2}{4}\pm\frac{\tau}{\la}\right]^{1/3\gamma_{0}} \ee where $\tau=\gamma_{0}t$.
+One would like to describe the solutions in which the effective speed sound does not vanish [$F_{,X}/c^{2}_{s}=2XF_{,XX}+F_{,X}\neq \infty$], such that the term proportional to $c^{2}_{s}\ddot{\phi}$ in Eq.$\ref{kg}$ is well defined when the field $\phi$ evolves linearly with the cosmic time.
+Taking ${\al}={\al}_{0}$ along with $\phi=\phi_{0}t$ one can assure that the conditions $X_{0}=-\phi^{2}_{0}$, $F(X_{0})=\mbox{const.}$, and $F_{,X}(X_{0})=\mbox{const.}$ are satisfied.
+With the latter ansatz it turns to be that the barotropic index becomes constant $\ga_\phi=\ga_0$ so one can easily integrate Eq.(\ref{cphi2}) for getting as result the potential in terms of the scale factor: $V=V_{0}a^{-3\gamma_{0}}$.
+For this type of potential one finds that the Eq. (\ref{fm2}) reads \be {\dot{y}}^{2}=3\ga_0^2\left[\ro_{0}y +\frac{3\ro^{2}_{0}}{\la^{2}}\right] \ee with $y=a^{3\gamma_{0}}$, $\ro_{0}=V_{0}{\al}_{0}$ and its general solution is given by \be a(\tau)=(3\ro_0)^{1/3\gamma_{0}}\left[ \frac{\tau^2}{4}\pm\frac{\tau}{\la}\right]^{1/3\gamma_{0}} \ee where $\tau=\gamma_{0}t$.
 This solution has singularities at $\tau_s=0$ and/or $\tau_s=\mp 4/\la$.
 For $\ro_0>0$, we have four expanding universes, two of them with $\gamma_{0}>0$ evolve from an initial singularity at $\tau_s=0$ or $\tau_s=4/\la$.
 The scale factor begins as $a\propto (\tau-\tau_s)^{1/3\gamma_{0}}$ in the high energy regime and ends as $a\propto \tau^{2/3\gamma_{0}}$ in the low energy regime.
 The remaining two universes with $\ga_0<0$ end in a final big rip at $\tau_s=0$ or $\tau_s=-4/\la$ having the final behavior $(\tau_s-\tau)^{1/3\ga_0}$.
 Also, we have four contracting universes by making the time reversal of the above solutions.
 For $\ro_0<0$, the solutions have an extremum at $\tau_{e}=2/\la$ where the scale factor takes the value $a_e=(-3\ro_0/\la^2)^{1/3\ga_0}$.
 They represent two universes with a finite time span, one of them begins from an initial singularity reaches a maximum value $a_e$ and ends in a big crunch at $\tau_s=4/\la$.
-The other begins from a singularity at $\tau_s=0$, reach a minimum at $a_e$, where it bounces, and ends in a final big rip at $\tau_s=4/\la$.
-In addition we have the time reversal of these solutions.
+The other begins from a singularity at $\tau_s=0$, reaches a minimum at $a_e$, where it bounces, and ends in a final big rip at $\tau_s=4/\la$.
+In addition we have the time reversal of these solutions also.
 It is important to remark that some authors have studied accelerated or decelerated scenarios of 3-brane \cite{ADBrane} and also bouncing brane \cite{BounceBrane}.
+Interestingly, a DGP cosmology filled with k-essence field was studied in \cite{MBLL}, obtaining that the asymptotic behavior of the brane can involve accelerating regime, big bangs, big crunches, big rips or quiescent singularities.

 On the other hand, combining $\phi=\phi_{0}t$ with $a(t)$ and $V=V_{0}a^{-3\gamma_{0}}$, we obtain the following potential